r-m-steffi/Bart_EAMT/README.md

 This project explores how injecting entity information into source text can improve translation quality across different neural machine translation architectures.
 We implement and compare two approaches:

-mBART-50: Multilingual denoising pre-trained transformer fine-tuned on English→French translation
+mBART-50: Multilingual denoising pre-trained transformer fine-tuned on English→German translation
 MarianMT: Opus-based neural machine translation model fine-tuned on English→German translation

 Both models are augmented with entity annotations to assess their capability in handling named entities during translation.